Vedant2311/FTL-project/README.md

   - N: The total number of particles in the string for the simulation (Including the hinged particle)
   - TotalTime: The total duration of the simulation is speicified after this (In secs)

-### Quad Combine method

-Just like in the **DFTL_Quad** method, the value of *s_damping* is kept to be changing monotonously, it was tried to apply the same principle to the **FTL_Mem** method, where a similar *s_damping* is used, as the multiplying factor for the correction term involved corresponding to the positions of the particles.
-It was also considered having the velocity correction term as well and varying it's *s_damping* as well

-If we refer to the *s_damping* for the positions and velocites as *s_p* and *s_v* respectively, then the following major observations were obtained

-  - On decreasing only the *s_v*, having *s_p* as 0 gives the **DFTL_Quad** method
-  - On decreasing only the *s_p*, having *s_v* as 0 gives the system which has better performance than **FTL_Mem**, but is still more damped than the DFTL result
-  - On decreasing both the *s_v* and *s_p* makes the system much more damped and this has no physical significance either
-  - On increasing one and decreasing the other while having their sum to be a constant, simulates a behavior much similar to the one obtained from the DFTL with *s_damping* as the same constant

-Thus, this method could act as a good theoretical improvement over DFTL, just that it will be **at least** as damped as the DFTL method.
-Also, an other important observation regarding this method was that that the energy plots for the physically feasible implementations of this method were not monotonically decreasing.
-Rather, they were having a significant increase in the energy in the beginning of the simulation (This jump was kind of negligible for the **DFTL_Quad** method)

 ## Summary of all the new algorithms for FTL

 ### DFTL_Quad